 “If you can measure and manipulate the Casimir force on objects, then we gain the ability to improve force sensitivity and reduce mechanical losses, with the potential to strongly impact science and technology,” said Professor Michael Tobar with the University of Western Australia, who collaborated with Pate’s group on the project.
 “To understand this, we need to delve into the weirdness of quantum physics.
 In reality, a perfect vacuum does not exist — even in empty space at zero temperature, virtual particles, like photons, flicker in and out of existence.”

 Pate became curious about invisible forces when he was making microwave cavities in the UC Merced machine shop and noticed some “strange results.”
 He reached out to Tobar and drove the collaboration, which allowed him to live in Australia for three months.

-“Jake really created this opportunity for himself and for our team, and it was great for him, for us and for both universities,” Sharping said.
+“Jake really created this opportunity for himself and for our team, and it was great for him, for us, and for both universities,” Sharping said.
 “He’s a perfect example of how our students are unafraid to do things other people might not try, like reaching out to another university for help.
-Science works best when more scientists to talk to each other.”
+Science works best when more scientists talk to each other.”

 Read A Force From “Nothing” Used to Control and Manipulate Objects for more on this research.